 President & Chief Executive Officer

-Vic Grizzle is president and chief executive officer of Armstrong World Industries.
-He joined the company in January 2011.
+Vic Grizzle has served as president and chief executive officer of Armstrong World Industries since 2016.
+He joined the company in January 2011 as executive vice president.

-Vic brings 23 years of experience in process improvement, sales, marketing and global business leadership to the business.
-Prior to joining the company, he was group president of Global Structures, Coatings and Tubing for Valmont Industries, a $2 billion global leader of infrastructure support structures for utility, telecom and lighting markets, and manufacturer of mechanized irrigation equipment for large scale farming.
-Before Valmont, he was president of the commercial power division of EaglePicher Corporation, a $700 million diversified manufacturer and marketer of advanced technology and industrial products for space, defense, automotive, filtration, pharmaceutical, environmental and commercial applications.
-Earlier in his career, Vic spent 16 years at GE.
+Vic brings to his role more than 30 years of experience in driving efficient manufacturing and process improvements, managing large-scale, global sales and marketing teams and leading international businesses to achieve growth.
+Prior to joining AWI, he served from 2005 to 2010 as president of Global Structures, Coatings and Tubing for Valmont Industries, a $3 billion global leader in engineered products and services for infrastructure development, irrigation equipment and services for agriculture.
+In addition, Vic was president of the commercial power division of EaglePicher Corporation, a diversified manufacturer and marketer of advanced power technology for multiple industrial, pharmaceutical, and commercial applications.
+Early in his career, he spent 16 years at General Electric in diverse operational roles of increasing responsibility in Asia, Europe and North America.

 Chief Financial Officer

-Brian MacNeal is chief financial officer of Armstrong World Industries.
+Brian MacNeal has served as chief financial officer of Armstrong World Industries since 2016.
 He joined the company in 2014 as vice president of Global Finance.

 Brian graduated cum laude from Villanova University with a bachelor’s degree in Accounting.
 He is a certified public accountant.

 Senior Vice President, Ceiling & Wall Solutions

-Charlie Chiappone is senior vice president of Ceiling & Wall Solutions for Armstrong World Industries.
-He joined the company in 2012 as vice president, Global Marketing for the ceilings business.
-From 2013-2016, he was CEO of the Worthington Armstrong Venture (WAVE), Armstrong's 50%-owned ceiling suspension systems joint venture with Worthington Industries, where he led the business to record earnings in each year of his tenure.
+Charlie Chiappone has served as senior vice president of Ceiling and Wall Solutions for Armstrong World Industries since 2016.
+He joined the company in 2012 as vice president, Global Marketing and from 2013 through 2016, he was chief executive officer of the Worthington Armstrong Venture (WAVE), Armstrong's 50%-owned ceiling suspension systems joint venture with Worthington Industries.

-Prior to Armstrong, Charlie worked for Alloy Polymers as president and CEO for five years.
-Between 1995 and 2006, Charlie was with SPX Cooling Technologies where he held a number of senior-level management positions in marketing, research and development, operations, and as a business leader with P&L responsibility.
-He started his career at General Electric where he worked from 1988 to 2002 in a variety of commercial positions after serving for four years in the United States Marine Corps.
+Prior to joining AWI, Charlie served as president and chief executive officer of Alloy Polymers, a global plastics manufacturer, where he implemented strategic growth and continuous improvement initiatives.
+He additionally held several senior management positions in marketing, research and development, operations and general management with SPX Cooling Technologies, a division of SPX Corporation.
+He began his career at General Electric where he worked in a variety of commercial positions, after serving four years in the United States Marine Corps.